-The Earliest Illustration of the Planned Development of the Mission Bay Recreational Area.
-An Exceptional San Diego Pictorial Map.
+The Earliest Illustration of the Planned Development of the Mission Bay Recreational Area

-Finely executed view of Mission Bay and environs, prepared in connection with the San Diego Chamber of Commerce's original plan to dredge Mission Bay for recreational purposes.
+Finely excecuted view of Mission Bay and environs, prepared in connection with the San Diego Chamber of Commerce's original plan to dredge Mission Bay for recreational purposes.

 Lithographed by Frye & Smith of San Diego, one of the leading printers in San Diego in the mid 20th Century, this was almost certainly the first official printed rendering of the proposed dredging and recreational development of Mission Bay, as there is no advertising or other printing on the verso, suggesting that it was not intended for commercial use or wide distribution, but instead was most likely created as an early planning tool in connection with the Chamber of Commerce's work on the development of Mission Bay.

 Mission Bay had been discovered by Juan Cabrillo's expedition in 1542 and named "Puerto Falso."
 The name remained and was included on Juan Pantoja's map of 1782 and James Pascoe's 1870 Map of the Pueblo Lands of San Diego.
-Mission Beach was not developed during the San Diego land boom of the 1880s, as were La Jolla, Pacific Beach, Ocean Beach, and Coronado.
-At the time, it was a narrow strip separating the Pacific from the Bay and considered unusable.
+Mission Beach was not developed during the San Diego land boom of the 1880's, as were La Jolla, Pacific Beach, Ocean Beach and Coronado.
+At the time, it was a narrow strip separating the Pacific from the Bay and considered unuseable.

 Following the successful expansion and development of Mission Beach, various proposals were put forth over the years for the dredging and development of the Bay.
 At the end of World War II, the City Chamber of Commerce began to actively investigate and plan for the project which would create the modern version of Mission Bay.